 I write code that is human-friendly, testable, and robust.
-I tackle problems by developing a deep understanding of them and designing efficient, stable, and forward-looking solutions.
+I tackle challenges by developing a deep understanding of the problems and designing efficient, stable, and forward-looking solutions.
 I am an insatiable learner and thrive in collaboration.
 I have expertise in end-to-end, full-stack engineering and years of experience designing, building, and deploying web applications.